-Still on the hunt for the perfect mask?
+Still on the hunt for your own fashionable mask?
 Here's a list of local makers selling face coverings with that little extra something.

-An organization that helps prepare women from low-income and immigrant communities for jobs in fashion, this non-profit now sells its colorful face masks on its website.
+An organization that helps prepare women from low-income and immigrant communities for jobs in fashion, this non-profit sells a stylish array of face masks on its website.

 These colorful bandanas–made with fabric sourced in Harlem–are a no-fuss way to cover your face.